 Pastor Rothfusz attended Luther College and Luther Seminary, and was ordained in 1997.
 She has served calls to St. John Lutheran Church, Bluff Springs, Eureka Presbyterian Church, Eureka, and Salem Lutheran Church, Peoria.
 In 2018 she was called to serve the Central/Southern Illinois Synod as Director for Evangelical Mission, a position in each of the ELCA synods that promotes congregational vitality.
 She also serves the synod as Congregational Resources Coordinator ¼ time, which includes assisting staff, pastors, and congregations from a family systems perspective.
 She is married to Pastor John Rothfusz, and they have three young adult children.

-His passion for helping the church adapt to new technologies, combined with his education and work experiences, led him to serve as webmaster and social media manager for his home congregation of Evangelical Lutheran Church in Greencastle, PA, and Salem Lutheran Church in Marion, PA.
+His passion for helping the church adapt to new technologies, combined with his education and work experiences, led him to serve as webmaster, social media manager, and technology committee member for his home congregation of Evangelical Lutheran Church in Greencastle, Pa.
+He also serves as webmaster for Trinity Lutheran Church in Greencastle, Pa., and previously served in the role for Salem Lutheran Church in Marion, Pa.

-He has a Master’s in Broadcast and Digital Journalism from Syracuse University (Class of 2012) and a Bachelor’s in Meteorology from Penn State University (Class of 2007).
-Michael is an avid sports fan and cheers for the New England Revolution and New England Patriots, and he enjoys watching international motorsports.
+He has a master’s degree in broadcast and digital journalism from Syracuse University (class of 2012) and a bachelor’s degree in meteorology from Penn State University (class of 2007).
+Michael is an avid sports fan and cheers for the New England Revolution and New England Patriots, and he enjoys watching international motorsport.
 He collects Transformers action figures and model starships.

 Jennie has worked in the bookkeeping field for 23 years, most of them spent in a public school district in Missouri.
 She has also done some time working in a CPA office and in corporate bookkeeping and tax work.

 She recently moved to Springfield, Illinois, from the Springfield, Missouri, area with her husband and two adult children.
 Jennie’s husband is Associate Regional Minister of Transformation for the Christian Church (Disciples of Christ) in Illinois and Wisconsin region.
-Her son currently a cook at a restaurant in Springfield and lives at home as he gets on his feet and can find a place of his own.
-Her daughter is finishing her second year of studying Physical Therapy at Maryville University in St. Louis, so they don’t see nearly enough of her anymore.
+Her son is currently a cook at a restaurant in Springfield and lives at home as he gets on his feet and can find a place of his own.
+Her daughter is studying Physical Therapy at Maryville University in St. Louis, so they don’t see nearly enough of her anymore.

 Jennie is very excited to be working for the Synod and having the opportunity to do a job she enjoys in a ministry setting.